gouskova/oecalc/README.md

 This module supplies a function for calculating observed/expected values for pairs of segments in a word list.

 The word list is in a .txt file, and it should be formulated as in Hayes and Wilson's UCLA Phonotactic Learner: one word per line with spaces separating individual segments.
 Segments can consist of arbitrarily long sequences of letters.
-Unicode is supported.
+The file must be in Unicode (utf-8).

 ```
 p a t a